-A guide to the points of interest close to Queenstown
+A guide to the best places to see near Queenstown

-There are plenty of places to visit beyond the town of Queenstown.
-So, we’ve put together a guide of ‘places to visit’ that are all less than an hour’s drive from Queenstown.
+There are plenty of places to see near to Queenstown.
+So, we’ve put together a guide of ‘the best places to see near Queenstown' that are all less than an hour’s drive away.
 Our ‘Queenstown Walks’ and ‘Picnic Locations’ are additional guides to help inspire fun days out.

 Lake Hayes - 15 mins

 Driving along State Highway 6 brings you to Lake Hayes, a popular spot with locals.
 A beautiful reflective lake with a great loop walk (2 -3 hours) and great spot for boating, cycling or lazy days with a picnic.
 Have a look up and you might see Hot Air Balloons that float by on a regular basis.

 You can either drive along Gorge Road from the town centre or, (and we prefer) head along State Highway 6, past Lake Hayes and then turn left, following the signs to Arrowtown.
 A historic gold mining area, Buckingham Street is a glimpse into days gone by.
 There are lots of pretty boutique shops, cafes and restaurants lining the streets.
 If you’re feeling lucky, visit the Lake District Museum and for a small fee you can hire a gold pan and start panning in the nearby river.
 The Arrowtown Chinese Settlement provides a fascinating (and free) journey into the lives of Chinese immigrants during the Gold Rush era.